What is a brain tumour?

 There are many types of brain tumours.
 Together with tumours of the spinal cord, they are collectively called central nervous system (CNS) tumours.

+Brain tumours are usually named according to the type of cell they started in.
 Some common types of primary brain tumours are gliomas (including astrocytomas and glioblastomas), meningiomas and medulloblastomas.

 Risk factors for brain tumours